Tom Hanks hails Edinburgh bookshop owner as his 'hero'

 "He might be a big Hollywood actor but for me it's all about his love of typewriters.

-"There are a few typewriter geeks such as Ben Aleshire in New Orleans and Luke Winter who has the Glasgow Story Wagon but Tom Hanks gets the crown."
+"There are a few typewriter geeks, such as Ben Aleshire in New Orleans and Luke Winter who has the Glasgow Story Wagon, but Tom Hanks gets the crown."

 Mr Hodges typed the letter to Hanks about two months ago from his grandfather's old Remington Noiseless typewriter explaining all about his life and how he came to be a typewriter mechanic and "geek".
 He also inserted an origami dragon that he had made.